aalstes/Binance-volatility-trading-bot-JS/README.md

 ## Changes in this fork

-- TEST_MODE is an environment variable now.
+- TEST_MODE, TRAILING_MODE are environment variables now.

 - yarn lock file, instead of npm.